bridgecrew-perf4/install-terraform/README.md

 # Install Terraform

+(Terraform)[https://www.terraform.io/] is a very useful tool to create and manage infrastructure in the cloud.

+Some operating systems have package managers that allows to install `terraform`

 ## Linux based

 Script that installs `terraform` in a Linux instance.
 It expects that `unzip` and `wget` tools are already installed.